What is KILT?

-First of all: get in touch with us through email@example.com – we will start the process together with you.
-For becoming a certified KILT System Integrator, we will ask you to show us some work already done on KILT.
-Our Core Team will make a code review on that and we will ask you for a contact to one customer you met in a project situation for a short interview.
-Certified Integrators will be listed on the KILT homepage.
+First of all: get in touch with us through a phone call (+49 30 2123 2827) or firstname.lastname@example.org – we will start the process together with you.
+For becoming a Certified KILT Integrator, we will ask you to show us some work already done on KILT.
+Our Core Team will conduct a code review and we will ask for a short interview with one customer of yours you met in a project situation.
+Certified Integrators will be listed on the KILT website.

 Is KILT running on Ethereum?
 And will the KILT Coin be an ERC20 Token?

 No. KILT is based on Parity Substrate (parity.io).
 KILT will have a native Blockchain and a native Coin.

 Is there a demo application where I can test my business idea?